-Like any quickly forgotten New Years resolution, an SEO migration activity can be well-intentioned but regularly ignored as part of a website launch that tends to fall by the wayside as deadlines encroach and technical issues sneak in.
+Like any quickly forgotten New Years’ resolution, an SEO migration activity can be well-intentioned but regularly ignored as part of a website migration strategy that tends to fall by the wayside as deadlines encroach and technical issues sneak in.

 It would be easy to think that I could become a curmudgeon after my years working in digital has seen the worst and the best (but mostly the worst) of what site launches can offer, but rest assured my pain is your reward.

 While we can certainly learn a lot from the worst managed site launches, there are a number of basic items we should be aware of to make sure an SEO migration is managed with as little pain as humanly possible.

 A set-and-forget mentality with an SEO migration as with anything is great if you want to live a happy, oblivious life in the short term, but if you want to make sure future-you isn’t cleaning up the mess that past-you has made, it’s best to put in some forethought into what the goals of the project actually are.

 The best way to do this is to have a thorough process and stick to it.
 There are a number of different checklists online (if you look at Google Ads keyword planner, most of the search around migration relates to checklists), so in the instance that you’re handling this kind of project without the help of an agency partner, make sure that it covers the basics:

 A thorough benchmarking process that takes a snapshot of traffic and rankings from various sources prior to migration.
 Don’t just stick to a small selection of keywords that you might track month-on-month, there are likely a large number of terms that you’re getting impressions and clicks on that aren’t being tracked by your agency month-on-month.